STEdyd666/beershop/src/beershop/home/static/md/README.md

 ## Features

-- Retrival of list of items (beers) with search based on name, style and description.
+- Retrieval of list of items (beers) with search based on name, style and description.
 - Possibility to create, modify, and delete orders.
 - Automatic management of stock levels.
 - Visualization of orders with search based on id and creation time.